Break Schedule page

 Every: How often do you want a break?
 Set the frequency of the break here.
 The work duration is displayed to the right; this is the frequency minus the break duration.
 It might help determine how long the break should be, or how often.

-Available: By default breaks are always available, but supporters can limit the break to a specified time range each day.
-This is useful for example to only have breaks during working hours.
+Available: By default breaks are always available, but supporters can limit the break to a specified time range and/or specified days of the week.
+This is useful for example to only have breaks during working hours, or only on weekends.

 Next due: This control shows the date and time when this break will next occur.
 It can be edited if desired.